 If someone should need or want to pick their puppy up between 9 1/2 and 10 weeks of age, we can double up on your puppy’s training and get him to the point of a 10 week old puppy in most areas.
 Some puppies train quicker than others.
 Some are more mature than others.
 We have trained a puppy to this level by 9 weeks 2 days.
 However, it was difficult and this was an exceptionally smart and driven puppy.
 We probably wouldn’t be able to do it any sooner.
 The price is the same at 9 1/2 as at 10 weeks.

 Some areas of training are more age-dependent than others.
 Bladder control is one of those areas.
 Also, building crate desire cannot be rushed.
 It is best if your puppy stays with us until he/she is the full 10 weeks of age to get the maximum benefit from our program.

-Expectations for 10-11 Week Old English Golden Retriever Puppies
+Trained English Golden Retriever Expectations From Expectations for 10-11 Week Old Puppies

 If you should pick your puppy up between 10 and 11 weeks, you can expect the following with regard to puppy progress in our major areas of instruction.
 There will be more progress in some areas than others but all areas will be more solid at 11 weeks than at 10 weeks.